sv4u/lisp-interpreter/README.md

 ## TODO
 - [x] Implement Lisp in Python
+- [ ] Add more depth to the SCLI language
 - [ ] Create a more user friendly interface for programming
 - [ ] Fully finish language customization
 - [ ] Add cryptographic functions